 6. Having no emergency fund

-According to a June 2022 Bankrate survey, 58 percent of Americans are concerned about how much emergency savings they have.
+According to Bankrate’s 2023 emergency fund report, 57 percent of U.S. adults are uncomfortable with their level of emergency savings.
 Many may not be contributing to an emergency fund at all, or have ended up prioritizing other savings goals, leaving little to their emergency fund.

-Though inflation is making budgets tight, it’s still important to make room for emergency savings.
-These savings are what help to ensure you can cover unexpected expenses and avoids piling on more debt by paying for such expenses using a credit card or a loan.
+Though higher inflation has made budgets tight, it’s still important to make room for emergency savings.
+These savings are what help to ensure you can cover unexpected expenses and avoid piling on more debt by paying for such expenses using a credit card or a loan.

 7. Relying on cash advances

 While cash advances may be necessary in some cases to make ends meet, relying on them too often can lead to an endless cycle of debt.
 Cash advances might include early payday loans, overdraft protection or buy now, pay later (BNPL) services.
 They all have one thing in common: Allowing you to spend money you don’t currently have.

 Cash advances can make it feel like you’re spending free money, but they all require you to pay the advance back eventually, and you might end up struggling to do so, building up greater debt and financial stress.
 They also frequently come with costly fees.
 Overdraft fees, for example, average $29.80 per transaction, according to the most recent Bankrate checking account survey.

 Instead of relying on cash advances, consider other ways you can make room for expenses.
 Establishing an emergency fund or taking on a side gig are two ways you can account for new expenses.
 If you frequently overdraw your account, you may want to opt out of overdraft protection to stop incurring overdraft fees.